 This breed of dog is another good choice for an introvert, but their personalities are quite different from the giant dog breeds listed above.
 They are an energetic sled dog breed but are usually okay if resting most of the day; by the afternoon, get ready to walk.
 Alaskan Malamutes have a lot more energy than some dogs and will require plenty of walking or other exercise to burn up that energy.
 Every day!
 Your Malamute is not going to sit around and wait for the weekend.

 Malamutes are big, so even though they may not be as expensive as the giant dogs, they still eat a lot, shed a lot, and veterinary expenses can be a lot for some families to handle.
 If you are a strong-willed introvert and are looking for a strong-willed dog, this is one of the best choices.

 If you are looking for a breed of dog that is big but not too large and one that will be willing to sit or sleep quietly most of the day, the Greyhound is a great choice.
 Most of the dogs available for adoption are retired racers, so they are used to being locked up in a crate all day and will happily spend all day sleeping on your couch.

 Like all dogs, they do need to get out and take a walk at least once a day.

-Beagles are a good natured small to medium sized dog (around 15 kilos).
-That makes them popular since some apartments do not allow larger dogs, and since they are small their veterinary expenses are lower and they do not eat as much as a big dog.
+Beagles are good-natured, small-to-medium-sized dogs (around 15 kilos).
+That makes them popular since some apartments do not allow larger dogs, and since they are small, their veterinary expenses are lower, and they do not eat as much as a big dog.